-2. Step up during times of crisis.
+Step up during times of crisis

 Combine this with introverts’ ability to listen intently to their colleagues and weigh different perspectives, and they can be a valuable voice of reason in times of crisis.

-Get out of your comfort zone.
+Get out of your comfort zone

-Because of their low social energy, small talk can be cumbersome for introverts, which makes networking difficult.
-But because networking is key to opening up important business opportunities, it requires introverts to step outside of their comfort zone a bit.
+Because of their low social energy, networking can be difficult for introverts.
+But because it is key to opening up important business opportunities, it requires introverts to step outside of their comfort zone a bit.

-4. Use your writing skills.
+Use your writing skills

-Take time to recharge.
+Take time to recharge

 As an introvert, set aside time during your day to get back into your contemplative zone and re-energize.
 You can actually use this time to come up with new strategies and ideas, and surprise your company with the surge in enthusiasm and passion at work.

-6. Use collaboration and communication apps.
+Use collaboration and communication apps

 Going digital can be especially advantageous for introverts, since they can preserve their social energy for in-person meetings with important clients and business partners, while staying connected with their team.
-Instant messaging, collaboration, and work management apps like can bring enhanced communication, transparency, and accountability to the workplace.
+Instant messaging, collaboration, and work management apps like Wrike can bring enhanced communication, transparency, and accountability to the workplace.

 Successful managers, executives, and leaders are not defined by their personalities.
 They are defined more by how they handle critical situations, guide their team to achieve their goals, and inspire those around them, while being true to themselves.